Homeless Student Information

 Services provided include immediate enrollment, school selection promoting stability, nutrition and academic support.
 McKinney-Vento services are only provided for the duration of a school year and do not automatically renew.
 School Social Workers assess for eligibility.
 To obtain more information about services provided and how to access services, please contact the School Social Worker at the appropriate school.

-In the past three years, Pitt County Schools has provided McKinney-Vento services to the following number of students:
+In the past seven years, Pitt County Schools has provided McKinney-Vento services to the following number of students:

 PCS Homeless Student Liasons